lyfenwebos/RocketChat2MatterMost/README.md

 - Copy ***all contents*** of **outputdir** in a directory you mentioned in **importdir**
 - Go to root directory of mattermost (default `/opt/mattermost`) **Notice**: Personally suggesting to disable Bleeve(System Console>Experimental>Bleeve>false), stop MatterMost, do config backup (`cp /opt/mattermost/config/config.json /opt/mattermost/config/config.json.bck`) and do server backup.
-- Run validation command `sudo -u mattermost bin/mattermost import bulk /path/to/data.jsonl --validate`
+- Run validation command
+`sudo -u mattermost bin/mattermost import bulk /path/to/data.jsonl --validate`
 If successful, then you can apply it
+- Run apply command
-- `sudo -u mattermost bin/mattermost import bulk /path/to/data.jsonl --apply`
+`sudo -u mattermost bin/mattermost import bulk /path/to/data.jsonl --apply`
 If no errors reported, start MatterMost, Go to System Console > Web Server > Purge All Caches, restart application.
 - Check Channel history.